-ANSWER: This Defendant lacks knowledge or information sufficient to form a belief as to the individuals plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and she therefore makes no further response to the allegations in this paragraph incorporating that term.
-This Defendant admits on information and belief the existence of In re: Watts Coordinated Pretrial Proceedings, Master Docket Case No. 19 C 1717, in which several federal lawsuits against Watts and others had been coordinated for pretrial proceedings.
-This

-Defendant denies liability to each of the plaintiffs in the federal lawsuits that are part of the coordinated proceedings.
+ANSWER: This Defendant lacks knowledge or information sufficient to form a belief as to the individuals plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and he therefore makes no further response to the allegations in this paragraph incorporating that term.
+This Defendant admits the existence of federal lawsuits against Defendant Watts and others that, upon information and belief, had been coordinated for pretrial proceedings.
+This Defendant denies liability to each of the plaintiffs in the federal lawsuits that are part of the coordinated proceedings.
+This Defendant denies any remaining allegations in paragraph 9 inconsistent with the foregoing.